giry-dev/mangrove-docs/mangrove-core/how-to-guides/HowToTest.md

     assertTrue(mgv.isLive(offer_on_usdc), "weth->usdc offer should not have been retracted");
   }
 ```

+A full test of the contract can be found [here](https://github.com/mangrovedao/mangrove-core/blob/master/test/toy_strategies/Ghost.t.sol).

 When you have create all your tests, you may want to deploy your contract to a real chain.
 Read more about how to deploy [here](HowToDeploy.md).